 A trip to the local mall, with your passport, will enable you to get a local visitors SIM card that needs to be topped up.
 I bought mine with my first shop at Carrefour.
 Don’t forget school will need your passport for your Emirates ID.

-Expect the first few weeks to be disjointed given the fact you are new, there is a fair amount of paperwork to complete and it is all new.
+Expect the first few weeks to be disjointed given the fact you are new, there is a fair amount of paperwork to complete.

-Top tips – I download Google’s offline map.
+Top tips – I downloaded Google’s offline map.
 That’s been a plus.

 Create a destination email account. eg Gmail.
 You may find yourself setting up numerous new accounts; banks, utilities, rentals…